Skip to main content

 Is the $75 diagnostic charged on top of the repair?

-No. The $75 diagnostic is credited to the repair when you book the work.
+No. The diagnostic fee is credited to the repair when you book the work.
 You only pay it if you decide not to move forward.
 We send a written estimate before we order parts or turn a wrench beyond the diagnosis.

 Do you service Electrolux and Frigidaire across the Tri-Valley?